PWSandbox/PWSandbox/README.md

 ## Cross-platform alternative

-PWSandbox is a **Windows-only** app!
+Replacing WinForms with something cross-platform is planned for version 2.0 (see [issue #28](https://github.com/PWSandbox/PWSandbox/issues/28)), however for now PWSandbox is **Windows-only**.

-If you're not on Windows, check out [PWSandboxConsole](https://github.com/PWSandbox/PWSandboxConsole): a **cross-platform** *console* version of PWSandbox.
+If your OS isn't Windows, check out [PWSandbox.Tui](https://github.com/PWSandbox/PWSandbox.Tui): a **cross-platform** *console* version of PWSandbox.

-> [!WARNING]
-> PWSandboxConsole is still in the early stages of development.
-Expect a lot of bugs.

 > [!IMPORTANT]
-> There are no compiled assemblies of PWSandboxConsole.
+> There are no compiled assemblies of PWSandbox.Tui.
 You will have to compile it yourself.